Sascha Lense

 Sascha Lense (born 5 October 1975) is a German football coach and former player.

 He made nearly 100 appearances in the 2.
 Bundesliga in the 1990s.

 On 7 December 2021, Lense was hired by Manchester United as a sports psychologist to work under interim manager Ralf Rangnick.

+On 16 October 2023, Lense was appointed the performance manager at Sheffield Wednesday by manager Danny Röhl.
+He left Sheffield Wednesday in July 2025, after Danny Röhl left the club.

+Personal life

+Lense is the father-in-law to footballer Timo Werner.